fretbuzz/mimir_snakemake_t2/README.md

 This analysis pipeline been tested on MacOS and Ubuntu 16.04.
 It will not work on Windows.

-This demo will walk through installing the necessary dependencies, acquiring example data (including a pretrained model and a short pcap file), running pipeline, and examining the output.
+This demo will walk through installing the necessary dependencies, acquiring example data (including a pretrained model and a short pcap file), running the pipeline, and examining the output.
+For a full description of system components and functionality, please see the Wiki.

 ### Step 1: Prerequisites
 First, install non-python-related dependencies.